Yorgan De Castro: Post PFL

 After winning two title bouts on the regional US scene, Castro faced Miran Fabjan in the main event of FNC 19 on September 7, 2024, losing the bout in the first round via ground and pound TKO.

 Castro next fought Jahsua March in the main event of Cage Titans 68 on November 9, 2024 for the promotions Heavyweight title.
 He would win the fight via first round technical knockout thus becoming the Cage Titans Heavyweight champion, claiming his third Pro Heavyweight Belt in the New England region.

 Bare-knuckle boxing

-Castro made his Bare Knuckle Fighting Championship debut against Bobby Brents on February 1, 2025 at BKFC on DAZN: Mohegan Sun.
+Castro made his Bare Knuckle Fighting Championship debut against Bobby Brents on February 1, 2025 at BKFC on DAZN 4.
 He won the fight by technical knockout due to Brents receiving a hematoma at the end of the second round.

-Castro faced Josh Watson on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+Castro faced Josh Watson on June 14, 2025 at BKFC Fight Night 26.
 He lost the fight by knockout in the first round.

 Personal life

 Yorgan de Castro has stated that if he had to pick a hero, it would be Daniel Cormier due to his figure (short range and size) for the heavyweight division and unbelievable talent and determination.
 Yorgan is married and has a daughter born in 2014.
+In January 2026, Yorgan graduated from the Randolph MPTC Police Academy, becoming a Fall River Police Officer.